 Opening Reception: Thursday, September 7, 6:30-8:00pm

 Koshu Endo was born in 1954 in Nagano Prefecture.
 He graduated from the Department of Applied Chemistry, School of Science and Engineering from Waseda University.
-Apart from photographing a variety of scenes including art, portraits, scenery, celestial bodies and the like, Endo also performs integrated works of art such as design and copywriting.
-In 2015, he hosted large-scale photo galleries at Takashimaya in Nihonbashi, Kyoto, Osaka, and Yokohama, attracting approximately 80,000 people.
+Apart from photographing a variety of scenes including artwork, figure portraits, scenery, and celestial bodies, Endo also created integrated works of art such as design and copywriting.
+In 2015, he hosted large-scale photography gallery events at Takashimaya in Nihonbashi, Kyoto, Osaka, and Yokohama, attracting approximately 80,000 people.

 For more information on the exhibition, please contact Nana Onishi at 212-695- 8035, or by email at email@example.com.
 Or, please visit the gallery website at www.onishigallery.com.